A topic from the subject of Experimentation in Chemistry.

 Part 1: Determining Reaction Order

-2. Start the reaction by combining reactants and immediately start time.
+2. Start the reaction by mixing the reactants and immediately begin timing.

 4. Repeat steps 2-3 for all reaction solutions.